 Your personal details and some information about your cancer treatment have been used to identify you for this survey and will be used to analyse the results.
 These details were provided by the NHS trust that treated you.
-The details have been shared with Picker, who are carrying out the survey on behalf of NHS England and NHS Improvement.
-Under data protection legislation NHS England and NHS Improvement is the controller responsible for the processing of your personal data to conduct the survey.
+The details have been shared with Picker, who are carrying out the survey on behalf of NHS England.
+Under data protection legislation NHS England is the controller responsible for the processing of your personal data to conduct the survey.
 Your personal information will be handled securely, and the published results will not identify you.

 Each questionnaire has a unique number which is used by Picker to identify who has responded to the survey, and to send reminders to those who have not responded.